wikilabs/policy-test/ISSUE_TEMPLATE.md

-Hello User!
+Dear User!

-We appreciate your enthusiasm, and value the time you will take to file an "actionable" issue.
-To speed things up for you and make issues more actionable for us, here follows a short form, that should help the project! --- just delete this header and the stuff, that's not valid for your issue.

- - as a user I expected
+We sincerely appreciate your input.
+To actually solve your issue it has to be **actionable and easily understood.** Please fill in the following and **delete this header and anything that is not relevant for your context**:

+ - These are the detailed steps to reproduce the problem

  ....

+ - as a user I ..

+ (expect / want / prefere) ....

- - as a programmer I expected
+ - as a programmer I ..

  ....

- - I'm able to provide a link, to a "minimal test case" at
+ - A link to my "minimal test case" (MTC):

- .... eg: tiddlyspot.com or dropbox ...
+ .... eg at: tiddlyspot.com or dropbox (optional, but highly appreciated by the defs :)

- - This are the detailed steps to reproduce my problem

- ....

- - I found a workaround, but that's not really a solution
+ - A temporary workaround is:

  ....